-This report titled Eastern Indonesia Agribusiness Development Opportunities (EI-ADO)-Analysis of Maize Value Chains, was prepared by the Collins Higgins Consulting Group Pty Ltd, as commissioned by ACIAR.
-The information and recommendations from this study will inform DFAT in the design of the AIPD-Rural program.
+This report entitled Eastern Indonesia Agribusiness Development Opportunities (EI-ADO)-Analysis of Maize Value Chains, was prepared by the Collins Higgins Consulting Group Pty Ltd as commissioned by the Australian Centre for International Agricultural Research (ACIAR).
+The information and recommendations from this study will inform AusAID in the design of the Australia Indonesia Partnership for Decentralisation - Rural Economic Development Program (AIPD-Rural).